What are the most important things to know about doravirine?

 What is doravirine?

-Doravirine (brand name: Pifeltro) is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults who meet certain requirements, as determined by a health care provider.
+Doravirine (brand name: Pifeltro) is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults and children who weigh at least 77 lb (35 kg) and who meet certain requirements, as determined by a health care provider.
 Doravirine is always used in combination with other HIV medicines.

 HIV medicines cannot cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV.
 If you are taking HIV medicines, do not cut down on, skip, or stop taking them unless your health care provider tells you to.